luvsurve/Daily-Habit-Tracker/README.md

+## AI Assistance

+Parts of this project were generated with the help of AI tools(OpenCode's Zen Big Pickle model), and were subsequently reviewed and edited by the author.

 # Habit Tracker

 A modern, dark-themed habit tracking web application built with vanilla HTML, CSS, and JavaScript.
 Track your daily habits with a GitHub-style activity grid, monitor progress with comprehensive analytics, and manage your habits through an intuitive settings interface.